iamdustan/smoothscroll/README.md

 yarn add smoothscroll-polyfill
 ```

 When including the polyfill in a script tag, it will run immediately after loaded.
-If you are importing it as a dependency, make sure to call the `polyfill` method.
+If you are importing it as a dependency, make sure to call the `polyfill` method:

 ```js
 import smoothscroll from 'smoothscroll-polyfill';